EtheaDev/SVGShellExtensions/README.md

 ### New 32 Bit Support for XYplorer ###

-As requested by many users of popular shell alternative, the new version supports XYplorer with Thumbnail and Preview Panel: follow the [configuration guide:](https://github.com/EtheaDev/SVGShellExtensions/wiki/XYplorer-Support)
+As requested by many users of popular shell alternative, the new version supports XYplorer for Thumbnails and Preview Panel: follow the [configuration guide...](https://github.com/EtheaDev/SVGShellExtensions/wiki/XYplorer-Support)

 ![XYplorer](./Images/XYplorer_Preview.png)